thedavecarroll/PoShDynDnsApi/README.md

 ### Get-DynDnsHttpRedirect

-Retrieves one or all HTTP Redirect services on the zone/node indicated.
+The `Get-DynDnsHttpRedirect` command retrieves one or all HTTP Redirect services on the zone/node indicated.

 ### Add-DynDnsHttpRedirect

-The command `Add-DynDnsHttpRedirect` creates a new HTTP Redirect service on the zone/node indicated.
+The `Add-DynDnsHttpRedirect` command creates a new HTTP Redirect service on the zone/node indicated.

 ### Remove-DynDnsHttpRedirect

-The command `Remove-DynDnsHttpRedirect` deletes one or more existing HTTP Redirect services from the zone/node indicated.
+The `Remove-DynDnsHttpRedirect` command deletes one or more existing HTTP Redirect services from the zone/node indicated.

 ## Node Commands